tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 ## Code samples are like candy for developers

-Code samples play an important role in helping developers use an API.
+Code samples play an essential role in helping developers use an API.
 Code is literally another language, and when users who speak that language see it, the code communicates with them in powerful ways that non-code text (however descriptive it is) can't achieve.

 {% include course_image.html size="medium" border="true" filename="nonref_codetutorials" ext_print="png" ext_web="svg" alt="Code tutorials" caption="Code is in another language, so as much as you might try to describe the communication in this other language through text, it often falls short.
-When developer see code, they can often read the code and understand it natively." %}
+When developers see code, they can often read the code and understand it natively." %}

 In user testing that Twilio did with their documentation, they found that pages that started more quickly with code samples performed better with users.